 - You can use either metal or plastic cookie cutters this way since you’re not leaving the cookie cutter on during the melting process (unlike with the individual suncatcher shapes)

-- These suncatchers are created much like the melted bead words except that they have additional beads around them.
-We string beads, usually all one color, on embroidery thread, arrange the string of beads on a foil-lined baking dish into any shape or word desired (sometimes within an embroidery hoop, wood frame, or cookie cutter), then fill all the remaining spaces with contrasting beads.
+These suncatchers are created much like the melted bead words except that they have additional beads around them.
+We string beads on embroidery thread, arrange the string of beads on a foil-lined baking dish into any shape or word desired (sometimes within an embroidery hoop, wood frame, or cookie cutter), then fill all the remaining spaces with contrasting beads.